Call Us : 207-994-5109

 Financing as a Revenue Stream

-Most dealerships partner with one or more lenders—banks, credit unions, or marine financing companies.
+Most dealerships partner with one or more lenders, banks, credit unions, or marine financing companies.
 When a buyer chooses to finance a boat through the dealer, the dealership often receives a commission or referral fee from the lender.
+This setup creates a win-win scenario for the dealer and the lender: the lender gains a new loan customer, and the dealer earns a backend profit for facilitating the loan.

 Sometimes, dealerships add a rate markup, meaning the lender offers a base interest rate, but the dealer quotes the buyer a slightly higher one.
 The difference becomes the dealership’s profit.
 This is often called the “finance reserve” or “dealer reserve.”